Light and airy Meringue Christmas Trees are a festive holiday treat! Easy to make, crispy, and perfect for decorating or gifting.

 - Christmas Truffles Recipe

 I can’t wait for you to make these delicious cookies.
-Once you do, leave a comment and star recipe rating.
+Once you do, please leave a comment and star recipe rating.
 It makes my day to hear from you!

 Meringue Christmas Trees